 The Trust does not receive routine funding from Bradford Council, although it has benefitted from small grants from time to time to assist with essential repairs and improvements.

 If you would like to make a donation you can do so by making a BACS payment using sort code 30-91-12 and account number 03290973.

-If doing so please contact our Treasurer by email to confirm the donation made.
+If doing so please contact us by email to confirm the donation made.

 Many thanks for your support.